Secondary Geography with QTS (11-16) PGCE

 You will also undertake a three-day residential field trip to Castleton, learning how to organise field trips and prepare field work for pupils.

-A balanced combination of coursework and observed classroom experience will be assessed against academic criteria at Level 7 and the QTS Standards.
+You will be assessed, through a balanced combination of coursework and portfolio assessments, against both academic criteria and the Standards related to QTS.
 Various other tasks will enable you to show your competence in ICT and other areas of Geography, including a fieldwork-based assessment.

 The course leader has published a number of recent highly regarded texts on new approaches to Geography in the classroom.
 The team includes highly experienced mentors and senior examiners with the major examination boards.